 Throughout this phase, approximately 15% of anaerobic rejected liquor (about 200 L) and 85% of primary effluent influent were added to the microalgae reactor to evaluate the system's performance.
 This period took place during the summer, with an average temperature of 26.214 °C.

 Among the three phases of the study, this showed the lowest efficiency in the removal of ammoniacal nitrogen and phosphate.
-Both the pH and the ammoniacal nitrogen were outside the legal limit established by DM n° 185/2003.
+Both the pH and the ammoniacal nitrogen exceeded the legal limit established by DM n° 185/2003.

 Mantovani et al. (2020) evaluated a microalgae-based wastewater treatment in the supernatant of blackwater dehydration.
 The average nutrient removal efficiency was 86%±7% for ammoniacal nitrogen and 71%±10% for phosphate The pH of the study was 8.2±0.3 and the temperature was 26 °C (August) and 17 °C (September).